 Out with the Analog: Digitizing Identity

-Though we don’t expect this trend to fully emerge in 2021, we anticipate substantial headway in the development of digital identification technology.
+Though we don’t expect this trend to emerge fully in 2021, we anticipate substantial headway in the development of digital identification technology.
 With the emergence of electronic ID cards, citizens are able to provide automated proof of identity.
 This not only facilitates access to public services like filing taxes and healthcare, it also makes it possible for consumers to provide digital identification to open bank accounts, make online purchases, and much more.
-This eliminates the need for inconvenient identification processes (which often require time-consuming in-person appointments) and saves both consumers, public officials, and businesses time and money.
+This eliminates the need for inconvenient identification processes (which often require time-consuming in-person appointments) and saves consumers, public officials, and businesses time and money.
 However, since eIDs have to accommodate both national regulations and business and governmental office requirements, their rollout will not be immediate.

 It’s the Law: Ensuring GDPR Compliance